TanXiao/RSVA11001-Adapter/README.md

 The software stack is

 * U-Boot Universal Loader
-* Linux 2.6.24 with a modular kernel
+* Linux 2.6.24-rt1
-* A number of proprietary kernel modules for the special purpose hardware, for example one is labelled 74hc1605 which is a discrete flip-flop.
+* A number of proprietary kernel modules for the special purpose hardware, for example one object file is named 74hc1605 which is a discrete flip-flop.
 * Proprietary kernel modules for hardware encoding of video, etc. There are some files referencing an FPGA, so this is a very general purpose core.
 * Busybox userspace
 * More stuff I have not analyzed yet

 Credits
 ----
-The HTTP Parser included in the software is http-parser available on GitHub.
+The HTTP Parser included in the software is joyent/http-parser available on GitHub.
 Many thanks to presenting a simple interface and a library free from a million dependencies.
 Also, many thanks to the whole CMake team for writing